Skip to main content

 LangGraphTracer

 The tracer uses LangGraph metadata (langgraph_node, langgraph_checkpoint_ns, graph:step:N tags) to attribute calls to the right node.
-The tools node of a ReAct graph collapses into the preceding LLM turn — that’s the semantic unit evaluators score against.
+The tools node of a ReAct graph collapses into the preceding LLM turn, which is the semantic unit evaluators score against.

 Known v1 limitations (file an issue if you hit them): graph.stream(...) and graph.ainvoke(...) emit the same callback events but aren’t end-to-end verified; parallel branches via Send share _current_step and may cross-attribute — use a separate tracer instance per branch; multi-agent handoffs land as adjacent steps with no first-class handoff event.